-Life coach, speaker, and trainer Teuta Shabani-Towler is driven by authentic connections and learning.
-She believes that life is a journey of discovery—whether it be unknown potential, a new strength, or a new direction – for herself and others.
-She embraces each day with mindfulness and excitement for new lessons and challenges.
+I’m driven by authentic connections and learning.
+I believe that life is a journey of discovery—whether it be unknown potential, a new strength, or a new direction – for myself and others.
+I embrace each day with mindfulness and excitement for new lessons and challenges.

 Originally from Kosovo, Teuta worked as a Language Assistant and Victim Advocate for the United Nations Mission in Kosovo.
 Through that work, she advocated for victims of domestic violence and served as a liaison between women’s nonprofit organizations and the Domestic Violence Investigation Unit.
 In addition to that work, she also served as the Business Operations Coordinator to the Health Director for Premiere Urgence Internationale, a French-based aid organization.
 There, she oversaw clinic supply and operation details as well as providing interpretation and translation.